 So, how do you find these new best friends?
 (No pressure!)

-Here are ten places where new moms can meet other moms.
+Here are ten places where new moms can meet new friends that are moms.

 - Meet Up is an excellent resource, and Heather posted about it last week.
 Those not brave enough to start their own will likely find an existing group by searching for “moms” and the name of their town.